From Beach Road, St Ives, Cornwall

 Gifted to Mrs Faye Hill, bequeathed to Ms Tameara Hill

 Private sale, Auckland, New Zealand, January 2020

 Evidence of rubbed back paint exposing canvas weave and ground layer.
 Two parallel lines in ochre area at left appears to be paint loss caused from an adhesive tape.

-Title and date supplied by the artist for Auckland City Art Gallery exhibition, Helen F V Scales, 1975-1976.
+Title and date supplied by the artist for Auckland City Art Gallery, New Zealand, exhibition, Helen F V Scales, 1975-1976.
 Listed as artwork no. 22 in this exhibition.

 G. de Lange, on viewing this painting 01.08.2020 wrote, "I was mesmerised by the Flora Scales.
 The black and white columns in her beautiful mist."

 This is one of a series of paintings based on the location of the Pedn-Olva Hotel on Porthminster Beach, St Ives, Cornwall, England.
 Pedn-Olva means 'lookout on the headland'.
 The hotel is a registered navigational mark for ships which perhaps added to its attraction as a subject for Scales, with her lifelong interest in boats, ships, piers and the sea.

 The location of this work was identified by British artist, Patrick Heron, an artist-in-residence at the International Art Workshop, Teschemakers Resort, Kakanui, Oamaru, New Zealand, 9 February - 1 March 1991.

 This painting was probably painted from Wharf Road, St Ives, Cornwall, England, giving an eastern view of the Pedn-Olva Hotel.

 In her series of studies of this subject Scales may well have moved between a greater and lesser degree of abstraction making it difficult to determine in which order they were painted.